 How much water does one flush of toilet use anyway?

 Not too long ago, even the best toilets used even up to 5 gallons of water per a single flush.
 Today, the best toilets use innovative technology to reduce water consumption to about 1.6 GPF.
-This a result of stricter ADA requirements and not only saves us big time on water bill; it is primarily designed to protect the environment and enables us to have better control over our water consumption.
+This a result of stricter ADA requirements and not only saves us big time on water bills; it is primarily designed to protect the environment and enables us to have better control over our water consumption.

 As a matter of fact, the US Environmental Protection Agency (EPA) has formed a so-called ‘WaterSense’ label.
-It is quite a nifty label that is connected with all kind of products which use 20% less water than an average product.
+It is quite a nifty label that is connected with all kinds of products which use 20% less water than an average product.

 The innovation in the toilet industry has allowed for the creation of water-saving toilets with different systems like HET and G-Max flushing system (that’s the one in the best TOTO toilets).